General Information Quick Links:

 4. Submit the proposal by December 31, 2015.

 5. All proposals will be acknowledged with an email confirmation and summary of your submission. proposals will be reviewed by May 2016.

 Proposal Review Process

 Proposals will be reviewed by IAAPA’s constituency and operational committees.
 Final selections will be made by the committees.
 Applications will be judged on their educational merits and timeliness for the amusement and attractions industry.
-By May 30th 2015, an email will be sent to each Applicant/Session Coordinator notifying them of the final selection status of their proposal.
+On or before June 10, 2016, an email will be sent to each Applicant/Session Coordinator notifying them of the final selection status of their proposal.

 Through the various processes, the following criteria will be used in determining which topics will be included in the program: